-- In most populations, the major cause of germline genetic defects in the ARID1A and ARID1B genes are small (point) mutations, none of which will be detected by using P433 ARID1A-ARID1B.
-Likewise, in many tumour samples genetic alterations in the ARID1A and ARID1B genes are small (point) mutations, none of which will be detected by using P433 ARID1A-ARID1B. - MLPA cannot detect any changes that lie outside the target sequence of the probes and will not detect copy number neutral inversions or translocations.
+- In most populations, the major cause of genetic defects in the ARID1A and ARID1B genes are small (point) mutations, most of which will not be detected by using SALSA MLPA Probemix P433 ARID1A-ARID1B. - MLPA cannot detect any changes that lie outside the target sequence of the probes and will not detect copy number neutral inversions or translocations.
 Even when MLPA did not detect any aberrations, the possibility remains that biological changes in that gene or chromosomal region do exist but remain undetected. - Sequence changes (e.g. SNVs, point mutations) in the target sequence detected by a probe can cause false positive results.
 Mutations/SNVs (even when >20 nt from the probe ligation site) can reduce the probe signal by preventing ligation of the probe oligonucleotides or by destabilising the binding of a probe oligonucleotide to the sample DNA. - MLPA analysis on tumour samples provides information on the average situation in the cells from which the DNA sample was purified.
 Gains or losses of genomic regions or genes may not be detected if the percentage of tumour cells is low.
 In addition, subclonality of the aberration affects the final ratio of the corresponding probe.
 Furthermore, there is always a possibility that one or more reference probes do show a copy number alteration in a patient sample, especially in solid tumours with more chaotic karyotypes.